FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/Web-Tooling-and-Automation.md

 ## How to prevent disasters

-### Linting: is a way to automatically check your Js code for errors
+### Linting: is a way to automatically check your Js code for errors and can+ be done at various stages